ohrite/circuit-breakers-2024/presentation.md

 ![bg right:50%](assets/03-the-seven-cooperative-principles.png)

-A cooperative is an _autonomous_ __association__ of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a _jointly-owned_ and _democratically-controlled_ __enterprise__.
+A cooperative is an autonomous __association__ of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly-owned and democratically-controlled __enterprise__.

 <!--
-The dual nature of cooperatives is on display here:

-A cooperative is an association of people, which is a social formation

-It's also an enterprise, which is an economic formation

-A cooperative is a business enterprise, first and foremost

-Its members are the investors, and must both buy in and participate -->
+Historian, cooperative scholar, and Thompson Rivers University president Dr. Brett Fairbairn argues that cooperatives have a dual nature as an association and an enterprise.

+While the enterprise aspect of cooperatives is similar to any business, the association aspect is a unique social formation that allows cooperatives to transcend profit-above-all logic and focus its energy on the community.
+-->

 ---